josephcarruth/josephcarruth.github.io/index.md

       <a href="https://www.lehigh.edu/" className="text-sky-700">
       Lehigh University
       </a>
       .
+My undergraduate scope as a Mechanical Engineering and Finance major through the Lehigh <a href="https://ibe.lehigh.edu/" className="text-sky-700">
+      Integrated Business and Engineering Honors Program
-My undergraduate scope as a Mechanical Engineering Major and Finance major provided me the ability to explore a wide range of topics, industries, and intellectual endeavors.
+      </a>provided me the ability to explore a wide range of topics, industries,
+       and intellectual endeavors.
 I was able to pursue and obtain minors in both Aerospace Engineering and Economics, highlighting a strong interest in the intersection of technology and business.
       </p>
       <p className="text-justify font-light text-gray-600">